+Of course, a much more careful analysis should be performed to draw the ultimate conclusion on this subject.
+First of all, it is necessary to include into the equations of motion a lot of additional physical factors affecting the planetary dynamics (such as the mutual attraction between the planets, the tidal force between them, \textit{etc.}).
+Besides, one should find a way to specify unambiguously the initial conditions for these equations (which were taken somewhat arbitrarily in the present paper).
+Probably, this will require to consider the entire process of formation of the planetary systems.

-It should be mentioned also that there is some empirical evidence in favor of the probable cosmological expansion in the Earth--Moon system: This is a well-known disagreement between the rates of secular increase in the lunar semi-major axis measured, on the one hand, immediately by the lunar laser ranging~\cite{nor99}, $ \dot{R}_{\rm LLR} = 3.8 \pm 0.1 $~cm/yr~\cite{dic94}, and, on the other hand, derived indirectly from the data on the Earth's rotation deceleration, $ \dot{R}_{\rm rot} = 1.6 \pm 0.2 $~cm/yr~ \cite[\textit{e.g.}, the time series compiled in][]{sid02}.
-It is quite surprising that these two values can be reconciled with each other quite well if, along with the commonly-considered tidal interaction between the Earth and Moon, one takes into account also a contribution from the local Hubble expansion; and the rate of such an expansion turns out to be in reasonable agreement with the large-scale cosmological data~\cite{dum08}.
+It is interesting to mention that there is some empirical evidence in favor of the cosmological expansion in the Earth--Moon system: This is a well-known disagreement between the rates of secular increase in the lunar semi-major axis measured, on the one hand, immediately by the lunar laser ranging~\cite{nor99}, $ \dot{R}_{\rm LLR} = 3.8 \pm 0.1 $~cm/yr~\cite{dic94}, and, on the other hand, derived indirectly from the data on the Earth's rotation deceleration, $ \dot{R}_{\rm rot} = 1.6 \pm 0.2 $~cm/yr (see, for example, the time series compiled in the monograph~\cite{sid02}).
+Surprisingly, these two values can be reconciled with each other quite well if, along with the commonly-considered tidal interaction between the Earth and Moon, one takes into account also a contribution from the local Hubble expansion; and the rate of such an expansion turns out to be in reasonable agreement with the large-scale cosmological data~\cite{dum08}.

-On the other hand, it is commonly believed that the modern solar-system ephemerides are able to explain all the planetary motions without any additional cosmological influences, apart from the well-known post-Newtonian corrections (see, for example, papers~\cite{pit05a,pit05b} and references therein).
-If this is really the case, and no further corrections for the $ \Lambda $-term are necessary, then the high-accuracy planetary observations can be used to impose strong constraints on the amount of the dark energy represented by the perfectly uniform and constant $ \Lambda $-term.
-So, the models with the ``dynamic'' dark energy (scalar field) and/or the nontrivial equation of state may become preferable.
+However, it is commonly believed that the modern solar-system ephemerides are able to explain all the planetary motions without any additional cosmological influences, apart from the well-known post-Newtonian corrections (\textit{e.g.}, papers~\cite{pit05a,pit05b} and references therein).
+If this is really the case, and no further corrections for the $ \Lambda $-term are necessary, then the high-accuracy planetary observations might be used to impose strong constraints on the amount of dark energy represented by the perfectly uniform $ \Lambda $-term.
+So, the models with the ``dynamic'' dark energy, described by a scalar field and/or the nontrivial equation of state, may become preferable.